cwebdev/Tip-Calculator-App/README.md

 ### What I learned

-It is beneficial to create mobile first design and then move towards desktop design providing responsive styling using CSS media query.
+- It is beneficial to create mobile first design and then move towards desktop design providing responsive styling using CSS media query.
+- HTML input tag with number type allows '-' and 'e' signs by default.
+Disable them if not needed in project

 ### Continued development